 Reliable tenants are hard to come by, and your landlord would be taking a big risk in letting a good one go.

-If you’ve paid your rent on time every month, always picked up after your pooch, and never had any neighbors complain about you or your guests, make sure your landlord knows that.
+If you've paid your rent on time every month, have good credit, always pick up after your pooch, and have never had any neighbors complain about you or your guests, remind your landlord of that.
 Have rent payment receipts at the ready, and plead your case.
-Don’t be afraid to make them aware of what they’ll lose if you move out.
+Don't be afraid to make them aware of what they'll lose if you move out.

 Practice what you want to say